kapilgarg7568/Electronic-Club-Mini-Task-3/MicroMouse Maze.md

 # MicroMouse Maze
-**Problem Statement**: To make a fully autonomous bot which can solve the maze without hotting the wall.
+**Problem Statement**: To make a fully autonomous bot which can solve the maze without hitting the wall.

 ## Required Components
 **Square shape board of Plastic for Chassis**:Easily available and can be drilled easily.